czliao/story-map-now/README.md

 ![Class tag for section icon](https://raw.githubusercontent.com/czliao/story-map-now/master/assets/screencaps/sc_html-mode.png
 )

-There, at the top of the page, please add a pair of
+There, at the top of the page, please add a pair of script tags like this:

 ```
 <style type="text/css">